mochi-hpc/mofka/docs/usage/consumer.rst

   send batches as soon as possible but will increase the batch size if the consumer is not responding fast enough.

-* **Data selector**: the consumer first receives the Metadata part of an event and runs the user-provided data selector function on the Metadata to know whether the data should be pulled.
-This function takes the Metadata part of the event as well as a :code:`DataDescriptor` instance.
+* **Data selector**: the consumer first receives the metadata part of an event and runs the user-provided data selector function on the metadata to know whether the data should be pulled.
+This function takes the metadata part of the event as well as a :code:`DataDescriptor` instance.
 The latter is an opaque key that Mofka can use to locate the actual data.
-  The above code is an example of data selector that will tell the consumer to pull the data only if the *"energy"* field in the Metadata is greater than 20.
+  The above code is an example of data selector that will tell the consumer to pull the data only if the *"energy"* field in the metadata is greater than 20.
 It does so by returning the provided :code:`DataDescriptor` if the field is greater than 20, and by returning :code:`mofka::DataDescriptor::Null()` if it isn't.
 The data selector could tell Mofka to pull *only a subset of an event's data*.
 More on this in the :ref:`Data descriptors` section.

-* **Data broker**: if the data selector returned a non-null DataDescriptor, the user-provided data broker function is invoked by the consumer.
-This function takes the event's Metadata and the :code:`DataDescriptor` returned by the data selector, and must return a :code:`mofka::Data` object pointing to the location in memory where the application wishes for the data to be placed.
+* **Data broker**: if the data selector returned a non-null :code:`DataDescriptor`, the user-provided data broker function is invoked by the consumer.
+This function takes the event's metadata and the :code:`DataDescriptor` returned by the data selector, and must return a :code:`mofka::Data` object pointing to the location in memory where the application wishes for the data to be placed.
   This memory could be non-contiguous, it could be allocated by the data broker or it could point to